CSLab-GNU/config_Jetson_NX/README.md

 ## Change root disk
-From now, host PC will not used.
+From now, host PC will not be used.
 You can reference https://github.com/jetsonhacks/rootOnNVMe.